MarieKaltoft/MarieKaltoft.github.io/_projects/2024_tropicalCombinatorics.md

 **Advisor:** Elisenda Feliu.

-The project was mostly theoretical, but I also created some implementations using Oscar for Julia.
-This also resulted in me contributing to the documentation for the Oscar package, which was still in beta at the time.
+The project was mostly theoretical, but I also created some implementations using OSCAR for Julia.
+This also resulted in me contributing to the documentation for the OSCAR package, which was still in beta at the time.